 Castor Oil Side Effects

-I'm not aware of any negative side effects from massaging castor oil into the scalp.
-Other than it maybe smelling bad, it appears to be safe.
+Massaging the oil into the scalp would probably have little side effects in most people.
+Other than it may be smelling bad, it appears to be safe.
 Here are a few things to consider when using castor oil.

 - In one report, doctors noted a “contact allergy” when it was placed on the skin.
 Others have also noted allergies to castor oil too.